neurallayer/roboquant/THIRDPARTY.md

 # 3rd Party
 Roboquant couldn't have been developed without the use of free and open source software.
-This documents list some of these great libraries.
+This document list some great libraries used in roboquant.

 # Software